 - Heightened senses of hearing and smell: Cats can hear a tremendous range of sounds from 500 Hz to 32 kHz (Comparatively, the average person hears from 20 Hz to 15 kHz).
 The advanced sense of smell comes from the development of their olfactory bulb and mucosa.
 With a heightened pheromone sensitivity, this sense can impact their social and sexual behavior alike, despite their short snout.

 - Sharp teeth: The ancestors of domestic cats significantly impacted their skull, offering a specialized jaw that includes two long canine teeth.
-These teeth are much smaller in domestic animals, as they don’t have to cat and kill their pray anymore.
+These teeth are much smaller in domestic animals, as they don’t have to cat and kill their prey anymore.
 As sharp as the teeth are, their molars are hardly used for chewing food.

 - Carnivorous: A cat’s diet is largely made of meat, requiring at least two grams of protein each day.
 This amount can vary with the weight and age of the cat.
+Although cats are carnivorous, many household plants and vegetables can be toxic if ingested.

 - Digitigrade walking: Cat’s walk on all four legs, using their toes to keep their body balanced.
 The legs of each side of the body move together, which helps them to remain quiet as they hunt prey and avoid being detected.